gitpoap/gitpoap-backend/docs/API.md

 `PUT /gitpoaps/deprecate/:id`

 This endpoint deprecates a GitPOAP.
-This means that after this action, the GitPOAP will not show up anywhere on the site or in any of the API endpoints except on a user's listing of GitPOAPs who already had claimed it.
+This means that after this action, the GitPOAP will no longer be claimable, all existing UNCLAIMED claims will be deleted, and ongoing issuance will skip this GitPOAP.

 Note that the caller of this endpoint must have admin privileges.